Listeria: The Dangerous Bacteria That Could Be Hiding in Your Fridge

 It's one of the leading causes of death from food illness.
 Here's how to avoid getting sick.

-But what is this food bug, how does it get into our food, and how can we prevent it?
+What is this potentially dangerous food bug, how does it get into our food, and how can we prevent it?
 Here’s what you need to know about listeria.

 What’s in a name?

-First, let’s be clear on what we’re talking about.
-Listeria is a bacterium (full name: Listeria monocytogenes), and listeriosis is an infection caused by eating food contaminated with the bacteria.
-The bacteria enters the body when someone eats tainted food, where it attacks the intestinal lining, causing diarrhea and other gastrointestinal trouble.
+Listeria is a type of bacteria.
+Listeriosis is an infection caused by eating food contaminated with the bacteria.
+The bacteria enters the body when someone eats tainted food.
+There, it attacks the intestinal lining, causing diarrhea and other gastrointestinal trouble.

 Uncommon but serious

-Though it’s the third leading cause of death from food illnesses, listeriosis isn’t actually all that common.
+Though it’s one of the leading causes of death from food illnesses in the United States, listeriosis isn’t actually all that common.
 Yes, it’s one of the top reasons for food recalls and has been linked to a number of outbreaks in recent years.
-However, only about 1,600 Americans get sick each year from Listeria and about 260 die from it.
+But only about 1,600 Americans get sick each year from listeria and about 260 die from it.
 Most people diagnosed with listeriosis end up in the hospital.

 Refrigerator perils

 Listeria is an unusual bug because it can grow in cold temperatures, including in the refrigerator.
-Keep your fridge at 40 degrees Fahrenheit (F) and your freezer at 0 degrees F or lower; Listeria can grow at those temperatures, but it will be slower.
+It's important to keep your fridge at or below 40 degrees Fahrenheit (F) and your freezer at 0 degrees F or lower.
+Listeria can grow at those temperatures, but it will be slower.
 Make sure to clean up spills in your fridge as soon as you can, too, so the bacteria can’t keep growing and contaminate more food.

 Listeria-prone foods

-Listeria can be found growing on a number of meats, produce, and dairy products, but the usual suspects are:
+Listeria can be found growing on a number of meats, produce, and dairy products, but is most commonly associated with:

 Who’s most at risk?